Viscount Rochdale Family Coat of Arms

 Crest

-Crest: is an object which was fitted to the top of the helmet of commanders in order to distinguish them in battle
+Crest: is an object which was fitted to the top of the helmet of commanders to distinguish them in battle

 Cuffed: means the arm has a sleeve, of which the cuff is of another colour